skytap/well-architected-framework/security/securitymanagement.md

 server is not.

-**Log Management** should be used to consolidate security and application logs from Virtual Machines or LPARs running in Skytap.
+**Log Management** should be used to consolidate security and application logs from Virtual Machines or LPARs running in {{site.Brand}}.
 Centralised logging can assist operations or development teams in understanding application performance, an incident resolution.
-Many workloads in the cloud, and in particular Skytap, are short-lived; this makes discovering and mitigating threats from bad actors particularly challenging because by the time an incident has been discovered the suspect Virtual Machine or LPAR may well have been destroyed.
+Many workloads in the cloud, and in particular {{site.Brand}}, are short-lived; this makes discovering and mitigating threats from bad actors particularly challenging because by the time an incident has been discovered the suspect Virtual Machine or LPAR may well have been destroyed.